Can a half-brother be considered a next of kin? (when distributing the assets of the deceased)

 - The deceased leaves behind a will, but it is deemed invalid (i.e, certain assets are left uncovered or unspecified).

-In the absence of a valid will, the Intestate Succession Act then applies (does not apply to Muslims).
+In the absence of a valid will, the Intestate Succession Act then applies.
 This Act outlines how the assets of the deceased should be distributed.

 Where assets are to be distributed to siblings